neyrinckaudio/woo-ilok-orders/PRD.md

 - wp-edenremote plugin must be active and functional
 - WooCommerce and WooCommerce Subscriptions must be active
-- Products must have properly configured 'sku_guid' metadata
+- Products must have properly configured '_ilok_sku_guid' metadata

 ## 7. Out of Scope